Logo Icon

 Read the comprehension carefully and answer the questions based on it.
 Practising is the best way to crack Legal Reasoning Questions for CLAT 2025 with a high score.

-Legal Reasoning Questions for CLAT Passage 1
+CLAT Legal Reasoning Questions With Answers Passage 1

-It has to be noticed that the arguments that would want to disprove the essentiality of the situation can be constructed very easily, as the ground definition of the essential religious practices test puts its faith in practices that bear a very intense and proximate connection to the basic tenants of religion or are rather integral to the religion.
+It has to be noticed that arguments that want to disprove the essentiality of the situation can be constructed very easily, as the ground definition of the essential religious practices test puts its faith in practices that bear a very intense and proximate connection to the basic tenants of religion or are integral to the religion.
 Any activity would be redundant if it does not have such a close connection with the religion (including practices that may be superstitious) and that may be deemed extraneous.

 The limitation of the essential religious practices test- if the test is applied only on the grounds of the antiquity of customs, without any regard to the social consciousness of the people in present-day society, the courts will alienate themselves.
 Such arguments in favour of upheaval wouldn’t be considerate of the nuance of the conditions and situation of the society and would be very far away from the ground reality of the situation that exists in the present day.